 251. Old Testament Textual Criticism.
 A study of the Massoretic notes, the parallel passages, and the versions with an attempt at explanation of the variations.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 252. Advanced Hebrew Reading.
 Selected portions of the Hebrew text with emphasis on rapid reading, including sight reading.
 Prerequisite, two years of Hebrew study.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 253. Advanced Hebrew Grammar.
 Along with readings in the Hebrew text a study of the details of Hebrew syntax.
 Prerequisite, two years of Hebrew study or by special permission of the professor.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

-254. Archaeology of Palestine.
-A survey of the history of excavation, the history and geography of the land, and the bearing upon the Old Testament.
+254. Highlights of Biblical Archeology.
+A survey of the principal archeological discoveries of the ancient near-Eastern world and their bearing upon the illumination and interpretation of the Old Testament.
+Text, Jack Finegan, Light from the Ancient Past.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 255. Archaeology of Mesopotamia.
 A survey of the history of excavation, historical and geographical considerations, and the relationship to Old Testament studies.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 256. Archaeology of Egypt.
 A survey of the history of excavation, the history and geography of the land, and the bearing upon the Old Testament.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 257, 258.
 Reading of Selected Psalms from the Hebrew Text.
 Particular emphasis is placed upon the devotional and practical values.
 Elective, two hours, both semesters.
-Professor Feinberg.
+Professor Unger.

 259. Old Testament Prophecy.
 The character, extent, and personalities of Old Testament prophecy with an indication of principles of prophetic interpretation.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 260, 261.
 Messianic Prophecies of the Old Testament.
 A study of the Messianic prophecies in their progressive unfolding on the basis of the Hebrew text.
 Elective, two hours, both semesters.
-Professor Feinberg.
+Professor Unger.

-Hebrew text.
-Elective, two hours, both semesters.
-Professor Feinberg.
 262. Old Testament Poetry.
 The nature, scope, and principles of Hebrew poetry.
 Comparisons with the poetry of the Near East.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 263. The Book of Job and the Problem of Suffering.
 The underlying problems in the book, the interpretation of the text, its light on the problem of suffering and comparisons with the poetry of the Ras Shamra texts.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 264, 265.
 Modern Hebrew.
 The purpose of the course is to enable the student through translation and conversation to read present day works and learned journals in Hebrew.
 Prerequisite, two years, but preferably three years, of Hebrew.
 Elective, two hours both semesters.
-Professor Feinberg.
+Professor Unger.

 266. Biblical Aramaic.
 A study of the grammar with reading in Daniel and Ezra.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 267. Elements of Syriac.
 A study of the orthography, phonology, and etymology with translation of exercises.
 Elective, two hours.
-Professor Feinberg.
+Professor

-268. Canaanite Cuneiform.
+$\overline{268}$.
+Canaanite Cuneiform.
 A comprehensive survey of the mythology and religion of the Canaanites with study of Ugaritic grammar and reading of the epic poems.
 Special attention will be given to parallels between the Ras Shamra literature and the Old Testament.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.

 269, 270.
 Elements of Arabic.
 An introduction to the written classical Arabic preparatory to readings in the Koran.
 Elective, three hours both semesters.
-Professor Feinberg.
+Professor Unger.

 271. Elements of Assyrian.
 A study of the Assyro-Babylonian grammar with readings in the simple historical texts.
 Elective, three hours.
-Professor Feinberg.
+Professor Unger.

 272. Reading in the Septuagint and the Old Testament.
 A survey of the origin, nature, and value of the Greek Old Testament with reading of selected portions and comparison with the Hebrew text.
 The methods of the translators will be reviewed.
 Elective, two hours.
-Professor Feinberg.
+Professor Unger.